Header

 Assessment

-The course will be graded 1-6 with 50% of the grade coming from the exercise sheets and 50% coming from the project (report+presentations).
-A requirement to pass the course will be 50% of the marks from the exercise sheets and 50% on the project.
+The course will be graded 1-6 with 100% of the grade coming the project (report+presentations).
+A requirement to pass the course will be 50% of the marks.